pdf-association/pdf-issues/docs/_clauses/clause12.md

 ...<br>

-<p>A PDF document may contain the following standard types of signatures:<p>
+<p>A PDF document may contain the following standard types of signatures:</p>
 <ul>
   <li>...</li>
   <li>